suhaskarnik/tf-aws-alb/README.md

 ### IAM
 - A policy that authorises usage of AWS API to consume EC2 metadata
-- A role that authorises the EC2 instances to assume the above policy
+- A role containing the above policy.
+This role is assigned to the ASG IAM Instance Profile